 Descriptive transcripts for videos also include visual information needed to understand the content.

 Who: Descriptive transcripts are needed to provide audio and video content to people who are both Deaf and blind.
 They are also used by people who process text information better than audio and visual/pictorial information.

-If you provide a descriptive transcript, you do not need a separate basic transcript.
+Ideally you provide a descriptive transcript, and then you do not need a separate basic transcript.

 Interactive transcripts highlight text phrases as they are spoken.
 Users can select text in the transcript and go to that point in the video.
 This is a feature of the media player.
 It uses the captions file.

 Short answer: Yes, descriptive transcripts are needed to meet the wide range of user needs.

 In some cases, transcripts are not required to meet WCAG standards.
 (The Planning page of this resource introduces the WCAG Standard.)

 WCAG excerpts with emphasis added, additions in [brackets], and links to more information in “Understanding WCAG”:

 - A 1.2.1 Audio-only and Video-only (Prerecorded): For prerecorded audio-only and prerecorded video-only media, the following are true…

 - Prerecorded Audio-only: An alternative for time-based media [transcript] is provided that presents equivalent information for prerecorded audio-only content.